In our largest arena of Thame Country Fair, the Andy Singleton Arena, we have space for some of our main attractions.

 In their first heat of the British Championships; these teams of ponies with their skilled drivers work their way around an arena full of obstacles in the fastest possible time.

 Watch these stunning birds of prey as they swoop and soar above the Andy Singleton Arena.
-Handled by some of the UK’s top falconers, led by falconer Ben Long, we have a brand new display for you in 2018, which we are very excited about.
+Handled by some of the UK’s top falconers, led by falconer Ben Long.
 Taking you back in time, you will learn how they are flown, how they are used in pest control and sport, and see how they are worked with hunting dogs and from horseback.
 The grand finale is a Tudor-themed pageant, where you will enjoy the birds in context of all their medieval finery.
 You may even have the opportunity to come into the arena and fly one yourself.

 Again, you are welcome to meet the birds afterwards in the designated Falconry Marquee.